West Bengal cuisine: Characteristics

 Modern cuisine in West Bengal has gradually become distant from ancient and medieval cuisine, one of the reasons for this is the cuisine of different cultures that have arrived in West Bengal at different times.
 However, items such as rice, fish, and vegetable existed in ancient times; which are popular for creating historical continuity between historical and modern cuisine.

 In the southern part of West Bengal, especially in the Rarh region, the use of oil and spicy in food is less than in East Bengal.
+While Rarh and western Bengali cooking includes posto based dishes and chhanar dalna, East Bengal makes greater use of fish (such as hilsa, bhetki, rohu, chingri) mustard and chillies.
 West Bengal's cuisines are highly influenced by the cooking of the Tagore household.
 Watery vegetable Soup are popular in the hilly areas, including Darjeeling, and steam is used to prepare food.

 The cuisine of West Bengal has been influenced by Portuguese, Mughal, and British ingredients.
-The cuisine of West Bengal is less influenced by Mughal cuisine than Dhaka as well as East Bengal.
+The cuisine of West Bengal is less influenced by Mughal cuisine than Dhaka.
 However, it is believed that Indian Chinese cuisine originated in Kolkata, which is a variation of the cuisine of West Bengal.
 The influence of Tibetan and Nepalese cooking styles is prominent in the hilly regions.